• Login

 There are different types of depression that may vary in presumed cases, timing, duration, or may involve different types of symptoms.
 The treatment for different types of depression varies too.

-1. Major Depressive Disorder (MDD) – also known as clinical depression, is a mood disorder that involves a two-week period of intense sadness or loss of interest in almost all activities.
-It’s characterized by; depressed mood, fatigue, changes in sleep, changes in weight, difficulty concentrating, feelings of worthlessness and guilt, lack of interest in activities normally enjoyed, and thoughts of death and suicide
+1. Major Depressive Disorder (MDD): Also known as clinical depression, is a mood disorder that involves a two-week period of intense sadness or loss of interest in almost all activities.
+It’s characterized by; depressed mood, fatigue, changes in sleep, changes in weight, difficulty concentrating, feelings of worthlessness and guilt, lack of interest in activities normally enjoyed, and thoughts of death and suicide.

-2. Persistent Depressive Disorder – also known as dysthymia, is a type of chronic depression present for at least two years.
-It can be mild, moderate or severe
+2. Persistent Depressive Disorder: Also known as dysthymia, is a type of chronic depression present for at least two years.
+It can be mild, moderate or severe.

-3. Bipolar Disorder – also known as maniac depression, is a mood disorder characterized by; periods of abnormally elevated mood.
+3. Bipolar Disorder: Also known as maniac depression, is a mood disorder characterized by; periods of abnormally elevated mood.
 It’s characterized by fatigue, insomnia, lethargy, unexplained aches, pains, psychomotor agitation, hopelessness, diminished interest in activities, loss of self-esteem, irritability, anxiety, indecision, disorganization, suicide thoughts, and psychosis (including hallucinations and delusions) in extreme cases.
-Also, in extreme cases, it can cause impairment in a person’s life, require hospitalization, or affect a person’s sense of reality
+Also, in extreme cases, it can cause impairment in a person’s life, require hospitalization, or affect a person’s sense of reality.

-4. Postpartum Depression – occurs as a result of pregnancy or child birth in women, due to significant hormonal shifts.
-It can range from a persistent lethargy and sadness that requires medical treatment all the way up to postpartum psychosis, a condition in which the mood episode is accompanied by confusion, hallucinations or delusions
+4. Postpartum Depression: Occurs as a result of pregnancy or childbirth in women, due to significant hormonal shifts.
+It can range from a persistent lethargy and sadness that requires medical treatment all the way up to postpartum psychosis, a condition in which the mood episode is accompanied by confusion, hallucinations or delusions.

-5. Premenstrual Dysphoric Disorder (PMDD) – involves depressive symptoms that begin shortly before the onset of menses in the majority of menstrual cycles.
-It’s characterized by; irritability, extreme fatigue, anxiety, moodiness, bloating, increased appetite, food cravings, aches, breast tenderness, feeling sad, hopeless, self-critical, severe feelings of stress, mood swings, inability to concentrate, food cravings, and binging
+5. Premenstrual Dysphoric Disorder (PMDD): Involves depressive symptoms that begin shortly before the onset of menses in the majority of menstrual cycles.
+It’s characterized by; irritability, extreme fatigue, anxiety, moodiness, bloating, increased appetite, food cravings, aches, breast tenderness, feeling sad, hopeless, self-critical, severe feelings of stress, mood swings, inability to concentrate, food cravings, and binging.

-6. Seasonal Affective Disorder (SAD) – also called winter depression, is a major depressive disorder, with seasonal pattern.
+6. Seasonal Affective Disorder (SAD): Also called winter depression, is a major depressive disorder, with seasonal pattern.
 It’s depression that is related to weather, usually winter, so it happens seasonally.
 SAD is believed to be triggered by a disturbance in the normal circadian rhythm of the body.
-It’s more common in far northern or far southern regions of the planet and can often be treated with light therapy to offset the seasonal loss the daylight
+It’s more common in far northern or far southern regions of the planet and can often be treated with light therapy to offset the seasonal loss the daylight.

-7. Atypical Depression – is a depressive disorder with atypical features) a type of depression which does not follow what was thought to be the “typical” presentation of the disorder.
-It’s characterized by; excessive eating, weight gain, excessive sleep, fatigue, weakness, feeling “weighed down”, intense sensitivity to rejection, and strongly reactive moods
+7. Atypical Depression: Is a depressive disorder with atypical features) a type of depression which does not follow what was thought to be the “typical” presentation of the disorder.
+It’s characterized by; excessive eating, weight gain, excessive sleep, fatigue, weakness, feeling “weighed down”, intense sensitivity to rejection, and strongly reactive moods.

-8. Disruptive mood dysregulation disorder – is diagnosed in children and involves temper outbursts, anger, and irritability
+8. Disruptive mood dysregulation disorder: Is diagnosed in children and involves temper outbursts, anger, and irritability.

 Causes of depression